safe-graph/DGFraud/algorithms/GraphConsis/README.md

 # GraphConsis

 ## Paper
-The GEM model is proposed by the [paper](https://arxiv.org/abs/2005.00625) below:
+The GraphConsis model is proposed by the [paper](https://arxiv.org/abs/2005.00625) below:
 ```bibtex
 @inproceedings{liu2020alleviating,
   title={Alleviating the Inconsistency Problem of Applying Graph Neural Network to Fraud Detection},